12,760 sqft 100 Negotiable/hr

 Historic Neoclassic-Style building, built in 1910 as Griffin's second hospital.
 Used as a hospital from 1910-1931, then as a funeral home from 1936-1995.
 One of the few surviving examples of one of Atlanta's prominent architects of the period.
 Building has been gutted to reveal magnificent original wood studs and framing.
 Building consists of two floors with basement.
 Has temporary electrical on-site.
 Any additional electrical will need to be provided by the production company.

-Can be used for a variety of location purposes, including horror-style genre and related projects.
-Situated on one of Griffin’s most heavily traveled thoroughfares and within walking distance of downtown Griffin.
+Can be used for a variety of film purposes, including horror-style genre and related projects.
+Situated on one of Griffin's most heavily traveled thoroughfares and within walking distance of downtown Griffin.

 4 Hr Minimum